Penny Marshall: Early life

-Carole Penelope "Penny" Marshall was born in Manhattan on October 15, 1943, to Marjorie Irene (née Ward), a tap dance teacher who ran the Marjorie Marshall Dance School, and Anthony W. Marshall (né Masciarelli), a director of industrial films and later a producer.
+Carole "Penny" Marshall was born in Manhattan on October 15, 1943, to Marjorie Irene (née Ward), a tap dance teacher who ran the Marjorie Marshall Dance School, and Anthony W. Marshall (né Masciarelli), a director of industrial films and later a producer.
 She had a brother, actor/director/TV producer Garry Marshall; and a sister, television producer Ronny Hallin.
 Penny's birth name, Carole, was selected because her mother's favorite actress was Carole Lombard.
 Her middle name was selected because her older sister Ronny, wanting a horse, was saving pennies; their mother chose the middle name in an attempt to console Ronny.

-Penny's father was of Italian descent, his family having come from Abruzzo, and her mother was of German, English, and Scottish descent; Marshall's father changed his surname from Masciarelli to Marshall before she was born.
+Penny's father was of Italian descent, his family having come from Abruzzo, and her mother was of German, English, Irish and Scottish descent; Marshall's father changed his surname from Masciarelli to Marshall before she was born.
 Religion played an odd role in the Marshall children's lives.
 Garry was christened Episcopalian, Ronny was Lutheran, and Penny was confirmed in a Congregational Church, because "[Mother] sent us anyplace that had a hall where she could put on a recital.
 If she hadn't needed performance space, we wouldn't have bothered."

 She grew up at 3235 Grand Concourse, the Bronx, in a building which was also the childhood home of Neil Simon, Paddy Chayefsky, Calvin Klein, and Ralph Lauren.
 She began her career as a tap dancer at age three, and later taught tap at her mother's dance school.
-She graduated from Walton High School, a public girls' high school in New York and then went to University of New Mexico for 2 1/2 years where she studied math and psychology.
+She graduated from Walton High School, a public girls' high school in New York and then went to University of New Mexico for two and a half years where she studied math and psychology.
 In 1963, while at UNM, Marshall married a football player named Michael Henry; they had a daughter, actress Tracy Reiner (née Tracy Henry).
 The couple divorced three years later, in 1966.
 During this period, Marshall worked various jobs to support herself, including as a choreographer for the Albuquerque Civic Light Opera Association.
-In 1967, she moved to Los Angeles to join her older brother TV icon Garry Marshall, whose credits at the time already included TV's The Dick Van Dyke Show (1961–1966), The Joey Bishop Show (1962–1965), The Lucy Show (1964–1966) and The Tonight Show Starring Jack Parr (1960).
+In 1967, she moved to Los Angeles to join her older brother, TV icon Garry Marshall, whose credits at the time already included TV's The Dick Van Dyke Show (1961–1966), The Joey Bishop Show (1962–1965), The Lucy Show (1964–1966) and The Tonight Show Starring Jack Parr (1960).